Detailed assessment policies and procedures for all taught programmes are specified in the Guide to Assessment, Standards, Marking and Feedback.

 - The powers of Boards of Studies and examiners in relation to the marking of assessments and the application of any further penalties are set out in Academic Misconduct: Policies, guidelines and procedures for all programmes of study.

-- To make recommendations to the Special Cases Committee for the termination of a student’s enrolment or candidature for award in cases of severe or repeated cases of academic misconduct.
+- To make recommendations to the Vice-Chancellor for the termination of a student’s enrolment or candidature for award in cases of severe or repeated cases of academic misconduct.

 (a) No student may represent him or herself as holding an award of the University of York until such time as that award has been granted to him or her.